Yespo-CDP/yespo-shopify/README.md

 **Purpose:** Register the store domain and inject the Yespo site script into the storefront automatically.

-Implementation:
+#### Implementation:

-- [Registers](https://docs.esputnik.com/reference/createdomain) the current store domain in Yespo
+- [Registers](https://docs.esputnik.com/reference/createdomain) the current store domain in Yespo.
-- [Retrieves](https://docs.esputnik.com/reference/getscript) the Yespo site script
+- [Retrieves](https://docs.esputnik.com/reference/getscript) the Yespo site script.
-- Stores the script content in a Shopify metafield: yespo-script
+- Stores the script content in a Shopify metafield: yespo-script.
-- Injects the script into the storefront using a Theme App Extension (./extensions/yespo-extension)
+- Injects the script into the storefront using a Theme App Extension (./extensions/yespo-extension).

 ### Web Push Subscription

 **Purpose:** Enable customer subscriptions to web push notifications by registering the domain and injecting required scripts.

-#### Implementation
+#### Implementation:

-- [Registers](https://docs.esputnik.com/reference/addwebpushdomain) the current store domain in Yespo
+- [Registers](https://docs.esputnik.com/reference/addwebpushdomain) the current store domain in Yespo.
-- [Retrieves](https://docs.esputnik.com/reference/getscript) the push script and service worker content
+- [Retrieves](https://docs.esputnik.com/reference/getscript) the push script and service worker content.
-- Stores the push script in the yespo-web-push-script metafield
+- Stores the push script in the yespo-web-push-script metafield.
-- Injects the push script into the storefront using the same Theme App Extension
+- Injects the push script into the storefront using the same Theme App Extension.

-#### Enabling web tracking

-- Open the Yespo app
-- Connect your Yespo account
-- Enable tracking in the **Web Tracking** section

 #### Service Worker Installation